 There should exist more classes of matrices for which the resulting $\hat{A}$ are nonsingular.
 We do not pursue this topic further.
 Strikingly, we will numerically find that for a general nonsingular $A$ that does not belong to the aforementioned classes of matrices, the resulting $\hat{A}$ is indeed nonsingular.
 This fact has been extensively verified for column irregular sparse matrices and column regular sparse $\tilde{A}$ \cite{Jia13b}.

 The fourth issue is the conditioning of $\hat{A}$.
-This is a hard problem.
 Theoretically, for a general nonsingular $A$, the conditioning of $\hat{A}$ may become better or worse.
-When $A$ is strictly row or column diagonally dominant or $M$-matrix, Jia and Zhang \cite{Jia13b} have given mathematical justifications on why the resulting column regular sparse $\tilde{A}$ is generally better conditioned than $A$.
-The same arguments works for these matrices in our current context, and $\hat{A}$ can be shown to be generally better conditioned than $A$.
-Remarkably, later numerical experiments will indicate that the resulting $\hat{A}$ is always and often considerably better conditioned than $A$ for a general double irregular sparse $A$ that does not fall into the matrices in Theorem~\ref{the_1} and Corollary~\ref{the_2}.
+However, when $A$ is a strictly row or column diagonally dominant matrix or a $M$-matrix, Jia and Zhang \cite{Jia13b} have given mathematical justifications on why the resulting column regular sparse $\tilde{A}$ is generally better conditioned than $A$.
+The same arguments works for these classes of matrices in our current context, and $\hat{A}$ can be shown to be generally better conditioned than $A$.
+Remarkably, later numerical experiments will indicate that the resulting $\hat{A}$ is always and often considerably better conditioned than a general double irregular sparse $A$ which does not fall into the matrices in Theorem~\ref{the1} and Corollary~\ref{the2}.

 The above considerations on the third and fourth issues indicates that our transformation approach is of generality in practical applications.